intel/pepc/docs/pepc-pmqos.rst

    CPUs.
 In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index '1' would mean CPU 5.

+**--override-cpu-model** *VFM*
+   This option is for debugging and testing purposes only.
+Override the target host CPU model and force {TOOLNAME} treat the host as a specific CPU model.
+The format is '[<Vendor>:][<Family>:]<Model>', where '<Vendor>' is the CPU vendor (e.g., 'GenuineIntel' or 'AuthenticAMD'), '<Family>' is the CPU family (e.g., 6), and '<Model>' is the CPU model (e.g., 0x8F).
+Example: 'GenuineIntel:6:0x8F' will force the tool treating the target host CPU as a Sapphire Rapids Xeon.
+The vendor and family are optional and if not specified, the tool will use the vendor and family of the target host CPU.
+The family and model can be specified in decimal or hexadecimal format.

 Subcommand *'info'*
 ===================